-As authoritative as it is accessible, Philip and Alexander is the latest in a much-praised sequence of essential histories of the ancient world from a master historian.
+As authoritative as it is accessible, Philip and Alexander is the latest in a much-praised sequence of essential ancient histories from Adrian Goldsworthy; it is the work of a master historian at the peak of his powers.

 'Goldsworthy brings a wonderful vitality to his subject; his account possesses an immediacy usually associated with contemporary history.
 The reader is treated to an enthralling view of a highly complex system of governance' The Times on Pax Romana.